Reading time: 3 minutes

 Published: 2017 | Author: Anne Casey

-Occasionally I meet businesses that mention their new mobile phone app or are considering getting an app developed for their business or services.
-When we discuss further, their decision to have their own app is often one of these reasons:
+You want to effectively market your business online, right?
+Occasionally I meet businesses that think an app is the way to go.
+They might mention they have a new app or are considering having one developed for their business.
+When we discuss further, their decision often comes down to one of these ideas:

 1. This is where the growth is and it is an opportunity I don’t want to miss out on.

 2. Businesses are making lots of money from mobile apps with the world being their oyster.